 In today’s hyper-mediated marketplace, content must be more than just words.
 The visual appeal moves hearts and minds, so it’s critical to understand how to craft your viral content marketing campaign.
 Do it well, and your audience will follow your lead.
 Do it poorly, and they won’t.

 11 Tips on How to Create Viral Content Marketing Campaigns to Grow Your Audience

 - Know your target audience and what appeals to them.

-- Understand your audience’s emotions and create a strategy that emphasizes that.
+- Understand your audience’s emotions and create a strategy that emphasises that.

 - Avoid using words that prompt negative emotions.
 Instead, use snappy trigger words like “easy” or “new” and pepper your content with exclamation points.

-- Avoid creating viral content around tragedies or negative events.
+- Avoid creating viral content around tragedies or adverse events.

-- Promoting social experiences improve the overall response of customers.
+- Promoting social experiences improves the overall response of customers.

 - Prompt your audience into taking your desired calls to action, causing them to share with their family and friends.

-- Persuade your audience to comment, create their own content, or otherwise play along with the goal of sharing your content with their own networks.
+- Persuade your audience to comment, create their content, or otherwise play along to share your content with their networks.

-- Make your audience feel understood because they will only share your content if they feel it is an authentic reflection of their emotion.
+- Make your audience feel understood because they will only share your content if they think it is an authentic reflection of their emotion.

-- Leverage influencer marketing and avoid the scams by so-called social media influencers.
+- Leverage influencer marketing and avoid scams by so-called social media influencers.

-- Let your data take the spotlight and keep the marketing jargon to a minimum.
+- Let your data take the spotlight and keep the marketing jargon minimum.